 The American Urological Society recommends that clinicians only make a conclusive diagnosis after at least two evaluations.
 The measurements should be done on separate occasions in the early morning when testosterone peaks.

-2. Around 40% of men aged 45 and older have low testosterone.
+2. Numbers on testosterone levels by age show that around 40% of men aged 45 and older have low testosterone.

 That may seem like a large percentage, but those levels are closely linked to age, as well as several other factors.
 It’s important to note that “normal” testosterone levels vary from person to person and respond to numerous lifestyle factors.